theturboturnip/0tj84t5d8vmd63/README.md

     - `tests_cap2024_*/` stores these test vectors.
     - `libccap/` is a pure-C library which mirrors a subset of the `rust_caps_c/` functionality, used in our CheriBSD, CheriFreeRTOS, and QEMU forks.
     - `python/cap2024_11_decoder_test.py` is a Python IOCap decoder.
-- `de10pro-cheri-bgas/`, our fork of a Stratix-10-FPGA-based SoC including IOCap hardware implementations.
+- `de10pro-cheri-bgas/`, our fork of the CHERI BGAS SoC, including IOCap hardware implementations.
     - `bluespec/IOCapAxi/` includes IOCap hardware modules.
         - `aes/` is an AES library.
         - `cap2024/` includes IOCap decoders and signature checking modules.